NateAI/nate.challenge.ios/README.md

 1. Follow the Docker Compose install guide (including the Docker install Pre-Eq) https://docs.docker.com/compose/install/
 2. In the root directory of this project, run command `sudo docker-compose up` to pull and run the prepared Docker images

-Note: In this setup the DB data will persist in the Docker Container unless the Container is removed.

-If for any reason you'd like to start from a clean slate again - run command `sudo docker-compose rm` to remove all containers and `sudo docker-compose up` again
+NOTE: Any modifications to the product data will not be persisted if the container is shutdown.

 ### Additional Documentation